As many as 1.8m households could be missing out on as much as £3,000 a year by failing to claim Pension Credit, according to government figures.

 Two in five of those who could claim Pension Credit don’t – often because they aren’t aware they’re eligible or don’t know how to go about submitting a claim.

 If you think you are entitled to Pension Credit, it’s vital that you claim it, as it could provide you with valuable retirement income, and it could help you qualify for other benefits.
-For example, claiming Pension Credit also means that if you’re aged 75 or above, you’ll continue to be eligible for a free TV licence when licensing rules change on 31 July 2020.
+For example, claiming Pension Credit also means that if you’re aged 75 or above, you’ll still be eligible for a free TV licence.

 Here’s what you need to know.

 - How does Pension Credit work?

 - How much Pension Credit could I get?

 - Additional payments

 - Pension Credit eligibility: Who is eligible for Pension Credit?

 - How to claim Pension Credit

 - Will I lose my Pension Credit if my circumstances change?